DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

         setting turned off and you opt for the :ref:`authorization/policies:Loose Policy`
-        you  will be allowing all users, both logged in and anonymous, access to every view in your site that does not have a required permission or the login required criteria defined on the view.
+        you  will be allowing all users, both logged in and anonymous, access to every view on your site that does not have a required permission or the login required criteria defined on the view.